 There’s a huge contributing factor to why obesity is such a huge issue in this country — sugar.
 This is why fruits are considered nature’s candy and are meant to be limited.1

-You see, fruit was never meant to be consumed year-round.
-Before globalization, sweet flavors were really only available during summer and fall.
+Fruit was never meant to be consumed year-round.
+That’s why some high sugar fruits are on the Dr. Gundry Killer Fruit List.
+Back in the day, sweet flavors were only around during summer and fall.
+Why?
+Because…

-But now, you can get fresh fruit whenever you want it, regardless of the actual season.
+But now, due to modern agriculture and food storage advancement, you can get fresh fruit whenever you want it, regardless of the actual season.
 It’s like we’re living in an endless summer… fruit, sweet treats, and real or fake sugar is available around the clock.

 And the continuous availability of fruit happens to be one of the largest contributors to our obesity crisis.

 Of course, there are a lot of different kinds of sugar.
 And fruit has more than just one type of sugar – they’ve got fructose, glucose, and sucrose (otherwise known as table sugar).2